 “Hashtag?”
 Zelda raised her eyebrows.
 “There’s a hashtag for this?”

 “Sure,” Link replied, feeling as dazed as Zelda looked.
-After what he had just witnessed, it felt more like a curse than a joke, but he shrugged and continued.
-“Between the three of us, we make one hell of a Triforce trio.”
+After what he’d just witnessed, it felt more like a curse than a joke, but he shrugged and continued.
+“Between the three of us, we make a damn fine Triforce trio.”